belav/csharpier/Src/Website/docs/CLI.md

 Used to check if your files are already formatted.
 Outputs any files that have not already been formatted.
 This will return exit code 1 if there are unformatted files which is useful for CI pipelines.

+### --no-cache
+This option can be used to bypass the cache that is normally used to speed up formatting files.
+By default the following are used as cache keys and a file is only formatted if one of them has changed.
+* CSharpier Version
+* CSharpier Options
+* Content of the file

+The cache is stored at `[LocalApplicationData]/CSharpier/.formattingCache`.

 ### --fast
 CSharpier validates the changes it makes to a file.
 It does this by comparing the syntax tree before and after formatting, but ignoring any whitespace trivia in the syntax tree.
 If a file fails validation, CSharpier will output the lines that differ.
 If this happens it indicates a bug in CSharpier's code.
 This validation may be skipped by passing the --fast argument.
-Validation appears to increase the formatting time by ~50%.

 An example of CSharpier finding a file that failed validation.
 ```